 Discussion is ongoing.
 The present text denotes the tunnel according to solution S2.}

-The first two grouping principles are rather straighforward because a single protocol (RTP, SCTP) is used for multiple, separated application traffic flows.
+The first two grouping principles are rather straight forward because a single protocol (RTP, SCTP) is used for multiple, separated application traffic flows.
 And the actual application flows are mapped on individual H.248 SEPs and the protocol layer used for aggregation gets a separate (but optional) SEP assignment.

-The 3rd list item isn't straightforward because conditional, primarily dependent on NAT traversal aspects (see clause L.5 on "SCTP model").
+The 3rd list item isn't straightforward because conditional, primarily dependent on NAT traversal aspects (see clause L.3 on "SCTP model").